November 23, 2024

 The views expressed in this presentation are those of the speakers and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.

-Photo Description: L-R The Joint Warfighting Program (JWP) conducts analysis of the most recent turn in the simulation; the Enterprise Management Enrichment Specialization (EM) concludes its D.C. staff ride; the National Security Simulation Exercise of Competition, Crisis, and Conflict (NSEC) briefs former Provost James Breckenridge acting as the POTUS in a mock Tank Brief.
+Photo Description: L-R The Joint Warfighting Program (JWP) conducts analysis of the most recent turn in the simulation; the Enterprise Management Enrichment Specialization (EM) concludes its D.C. staff ride; the National Security Simulation Exercise of Competition, Crisis, and Conflict (NSEC3) briefs former Provost James Breckenridge acting as the POTUS in a mock Tank Brief.

 Photo Credit: U.S. Army photos